shaderLABS/shaderBOT/README.md

     "appealCooldown": 0, // cooldown in seconds for submitting new appeals after the previous one has been declined "botChannelID": "", // channel for sending failed auto responses, editing tickets and managing project subscriptions "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
-    "guildID": "",
+    "serverLogPaths": [""], // paths to log files that are sent when /serverlogs is executed "guildID": "",
     "archive": {
         "categoryIDs": [""], // categories which are used for archiving projects